Douglas Coupland: Microserfs (1995)

+Polaroids from the Dead (1996)

-Coupland followed Microserfs with his first collection of non-fiction pieces, in 1996.
+Coupland followed Microserfs with his first collection of non-fiction pieces in 1996.
 Polaroids from the Dead is a manifold of stories and essays on diverse topics, including: Grateful Dead concerts; Harolding; Kurt Cobain's death; the visiting of a German reporter; and a comprehensive essay on Brentwood, California, written at the time of the O. J. Simpson murder case and the anniversary of Marilyn Monroe's death.

+Girlfriend in a Coma (1998)

-The same year, Coupland toured Europe to promote Microserfs, but the high workload brought on fatigue and mental strain.
+Also in 1996, Coupland was touring Europe to promote Microserfs.
+However, the high workload brought on fatigue and mental strain.
 He reportedly incorporated his experience with depression during this period into his novel, Girlfriend in a Coma.
 Coupland noted that this was his last novel to be "... written as a young person, the last constructed from notebooks full of intricate observations".

-In 1998, Coupland contributed the short story "Fire at the Ativan Factory" to the collection Disco 2000, and the same year, wrote the liner notes for Saint Etienne's album Good Humor.
-In 2000, he published the novel Miss Wyoming.
+Girlfriend in a Coma was published in 1998.
+That same year, Coupland contributed the short story "Fire at the Ativan Factory" to the collection Disco 2000; he also wrote the liner notes for Saint Etienne's album Good Humor.

+Miss Wyoming (2000)

+In 2000, Coupland published the novel Miss Wyoming.
+A love story revolving around an ex-beauty queen/soap opera star and an ageing B-movie producer, Miss Wyoming was described as “his weirdest, most wonderful book so far,” with one reviewer remarking that “Coupland’s gift is to make you care about people who, in other people’s novels, would be incidental Aunt Sallys, people to blame or ridicule.”

+City of Glass (2000)

+Installation view of Super City, Coupland's 2005 exhibition at the Canadian Centre for Architecture.

-Coupland then published his photographic paean to Vancouver: City of Glass.
-The book incorporates sections from Life After God and Polaroids from the Dead into a visual narrative, formed from photographs of Vancouver locations and life supplemented by stock footage mined from local newspaper archives.
+Coupland then published his photographic paean to Vancouver, City of Glass.
+The book incorporates sections from Life After God and Polaroids from the Dead into a visual narrative, formed from photographs of the city and its culture, supplemented by regional art photographers plus archival news imagery.

+God Hates Japan (2001)

+In 2000, Coupland collaborated with Vancouver animator Mike Howatson to produce God Hates Japan, an illustrated novel which was released in 2001.
+Published only in Japanese, the novel follows the life of a mid-twenties Tokyoite trying to find meaning amid the societal anomie of post-bubble, turn-of-the-century Japan.
+While Coupland wrote the text, Howatson drew the illustrations.

+All Families are Psychotic (2001)

-Coupland's novel All Families Are Psychotic tells the story of a dysfunctional family from Vancouver coming together to watch their daughter Sarah, an astronaut, launch into space.
+Coupland's 2001 novel All Families Are Psychotic tells the story of a dysfunctional family from Vancouver coming together to watch their daughter Sarah, an astronaut, launch into space.
+Coupland began the promotional rounds for the book in New York City, only a few days before the September 11 attacks took place.
+Years later, in his 2004 one-man play September 10 performed at Stratford-upon-Avon, Coupland would reflect that these were the last days of the 1990s, and the new century had now truly begun.